 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The High Option calendar year deductibles are \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of Non-PPO providers. - The Standard Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of Non-PPO providers. - The Non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, Non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
+When no PPO provider is available, Non-PPO benefits apply. - When you use a PPO hospital or ambulatory surgical center facility, some of the professionals that provide related services may not be PPO network providers.
+We determine how to pay these providers based on their specialty.
+For the following specialties we pay PPO benefits: Emergency Room Physicians, Pathologists and Radiologists.
+For all other provider specialties, we will pay Non-PPO benefits.
+For all Non-PPO providers, you will be responsible for any difference between the Plan allowance and billed amount for these out of network providers. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOU MUST GET PRIOR AUTHORIZATION FOR SOME SERVICES.
 Please refer to Other services in Section 3 to be sure which services require prior authorization.